USAFA-ECE/ece281-book/_sources/lab/lab1.md

 ### Setup Vivado Project

-Just like in {ref}`setup-vivado-project`, fork the [Lab 1 GitHub repository](https://github.com/USAFA-ECE/ece281-lab1), clone the project, and source the `build.tcl` file to setup the project.
+Just like in {ref}`setup-vivado-project`, fork the [Lab 1 GitHub repository](https://github.com/USAFA-ECE/ece281-lab1), clone your fork of the project, and open the `.xpr` file.

 You should see the following files:

 - `thirtyOneDayMonth.vhd`
 - `thirtyOneDayMonth_tb.vhd`
 - `Basys3Master_Lab1.xdc`

-Edit the file headers as needed, then make the initial commit.

 ### Entity